Is Crypto Lending Safe? An Honest Assessment for 2026

 March 13, 2026

-This article breaks down each category of risk, what has actually changed since the crisis, and how to make an informed decision about whether crypto lending belongs in your financial strategy.
+Let me walk you through what I've learned about each category of risk, and how to make an informed decision about whether crypto lending belongs in your financial strategy.

 Risk Warning: Crypto lending is not equivalent to a bank savings account.
 Your deposits are typically not insured by the FDIC or any government agency.
 You can lose some or all of your principal.
 Past yields are not indicative of future returns, and platforms can fail without warning.